Case Western Acceptance Rate: How to get in Easily

 Case Western was located in the Case family’s home on Rockwell Street in downtown Cleveland for the first four years of the school’s existence.
 The family house was where classes were held, while the physics and chemistry laboratories were on the second floor of the barn.
 Also included in Amasa Stone’s gift to relocate Western Reserve College to Cleveland was a provision for the purchase of land in the University Circle area, which was adjacent to Western Reserve University, for the Case School of Applied Science.
 In 1885, the school relocated to University Circle.

-ALSO CHECK OUT: Harvard University Acceptance Rate 2022
+ALSO CHECK OUT: Ohio University Acceptance Rate and How to Get In Easily

 How to get into Case Western Easily